-- In Sam & Max: Freelance Police episode 303, They Stole Max's Brain, after Sammun-Mak warps reality after he gets into Max's body, Sam uses this strategy to take down Skun-ka'pe
+- In the third episode of Sam & Max: The Devil's Playhouse, after Sammun-Mak warps reality when he gets into Max's body, Sam uses this strategy to take down Skun-ka'pe.

 - Somewhat literally in Asura's Wrath: One of his Super Mode is a Clipped-Wing Angel called "Wrath Mode" where he does more damage to himself than to enemies as he fights.

-- Knuckles of Sonic the Hedgehog is sometimes depicted as blundering and reckless as a result of his short temper.
-Amy Rose to a lesser degree has moments of this as well.
-Sonic X provides key examples.
+- Knuckles is sometimes depicted as blundering and reckless as a result of his short temper.

 - Berserk/Fury is a standard status effect in Final Fantasy series, which makes its bearer unable to do anything else than physical attacks.
 If the character in question is more magic-oriented, that pretty much negates their main strengths.
 If they're suffering from other status ailments such as Poison or Confusion, (where they're as likely to attack themselves or members of the group as they are the enemies you're fighting) then you can have a pretty significant problem on your hands.